vonhraban/docs-1/pages/runtime.md

 ## Service Discovery

 Service discovery is used for name resolution, routing and centralising metadata.
+All services are register themselves in discovery so they can be found by other services.

-Micro uses the [go-micro](https://github.com/micro/go-micro) registry for service discovery.
-MDNS is the default.
-This enables a zeroconf setup.
-In case you want something more resilient make use of consul
+Micro uses the [go-micro](https://github.com/micro/go-micro) registry interface for service discovery.
+Multicast DNS is the default implementation.
+This enables a zeroconf setup so you don't have to change anything for local development.
+In case you're using docker, kubernetes or need something more resilient we recommend etcd.

 ### Etcd